What ‘Brawl’ means for the future of ultimate action.

 Gone are the days where ultimate action movie classics like Cobra, Die Hard and Commando could be simply enjoyed for their butt-kicking awesomeness.
 Although, we’ll stay hopeful that as long as Chuck Norris facts and Van Damme dancing GIFs stay bouncing around on the internet, and pages like the UAMC keep the community alive, ultimate action movies can make a comeback in their most pure, and ultimate, form one day.

-And as always, let us know your thoughts in the comments or on the Facebook page!
+And as always, let us know your thoughts in the comments!